E-Commerce and E-Marketing in Today's World

 Upon completion of this course, you will be able to

 - Explain the most important tools that are used in e-commerce.

-- Evaluate and design an e-commerce project, utilizing current Internet tools.
+- Design an e-commerce project utilizing current Internet tools.

 - "Learned how to learn," that is, be able to take new tools and new strategies and implement them to achieve a desired result.

 Unit 1: Introduction and Business Model